s-a-malik/inorg-synth-graph/README.md

 ```

 For end-to-end testing, use the  `--evaluate` flag on the trained product prediction model to obtain the element predictions, then the `--evaluate` flag on the trained stoichiometry prediction model (removing the `--use-correct-targets` flag in the example).

-## Acknowledgements

-The following work was used as a starting point for developing this work:
-- Goodall, R.E., & Lee, A.A.
-(2019). https://arxiv.org/abs/1910.00617.

 ## Disclaimer